Bread faults, causes and remedies: a systematic diagnostic guide for volume, crust, crumb and flavour defects

 Symptoms: Loaf blows the lid off a tin; top collapses; large irregular holes near the top of the crumb.

-Cause: Almost always over-proof — fermentation has pushed beyond the dough's structural capacity. [src-083] Secondary cause is insufficient gluten strength (too little oxidant) that allows gas to escape under the expanding pressure.
+Cause: Almost always over-proof — fermentation has pushed beyond the dough's structural capacity.
+Secondary cause is insufficient gluten strength (too little oxidant) that allows gas to escape under the expanding pressure.

 Remedy: Reduce proof time or lower proof temperature.
 Review ascorbic acid level in the improver.
 Avoid the instinct to increase yeast further — excessive yeast makes over-proof more likely, not less.